 |Legler Systems Company|||||DB System|||||Contact Us|||||Help|||||Home||||

-The Database Control System (DBS) by Legler Systems is based on the client-server model and contains basic support procedures and special functions that identify and maintain the users, codes and system options associated with each online accounting application by Legler Systems.
+The Database Control System (DBS) developed by Legler Systems in California (CA) is based on the client-server model and contains basic support procedures and special functions that identify and maintain the users, codes, disk files and system options associated with each online accounting application.
 This general-purpose accounting software is designed for small businesses and midsize companies.
 Generally, access to this Database Control System is reserved for supervisory personnel.
 The Legler Database Control software utilizes a character-based user interface with mouse support on desktop or laptop computers for fast data entry and optimum end-user productivity in a multi-user environment.

-After installations on different hardware and operating environments, this legacy database control software has evolved over the last 25 years to an efficient, proven and productive business application for today under Windows 10.
+After installations on different hardware and operating systems, this reliable database control software has evolved over the last 25 years to an efficient, proven and productive business application for today under Microsoft Windows 10.
 Custom versions of the online DBS software support in-house control of confidential database transaction records and have been in day-to-day operation in small businesses in Northern California for many years.

-The database control (DB) procedures the end-user can run are identified on the Database Control menu as shown below.
+The database control (DB) procedures the end-user can run are identified on the Database Control System Menu (screen image shown below).
 Before any online DB procedure is run, the user must first sign-on by entering a valid User-ID and password.
-To display the Database Control menu, enter "DB" on the main Financial Menu.
-To start a specific DB procedure, enter the 2-digit number associated with that online procedure or single-click the left mouse button when pointing to the procedure name on the Database Control Menu.
+To display the Database Control menu from the main Financial Menu, enter "DB" to the System-ID prompt.
+To start a specific DB procedure, enter the 2-digit number associated with that online procedure or single-click the left mouse button when pointing to the procedure name on the Database Control System Menu.
 The active keyboard function keys are identified at the bottom of all screens, including the database control menu.

-Data entry procedures DB01, DB03 and DB08 display the data fields that comprises each data record and perform the update functions (add, modify and delete) to the online Master File (DBSMST) based on a Transaction Code.
+Data entry procedures DB01 (screen image), DB03 (screen image), DB08 (screen image) and DB17 (screen image) display the data fields that comprises each data record and perform the update functions (add, modify and delete) to the online Master File (DBSMST) based on a Transaction Code.
 The Company Control Record (DB03) defines the current accounting period (YRMO) and prior accounting period (YRMO), sequence number counter for assigning voucher numbers, as well as other important system options.
 The User Control Record (DB08) defines each user and the computer procedures within an application that user has access to.
 The Code Definition Record (DB01) defines each type of code and code value (e.g. GL account code) that is entered online by the user.
-Any notes or comments about vendors, customers, customer orders, products and purchase orders are entered in procedure DB17 (General Notes Record) or from one of the data entry procedures with a Trans-Code of "N".
+Any notes or comments about vendors, customers, customer orders, products and purchase orders are entered directly in procedure DB17 (General Notes Record) or from one of the application data entry procedures with a Trans-Code of "N".

 For all DB inquiry and reporting procedures, a selection screen is displayed so the user can enter various data selection parameters to retrieve specific data records from the online database (DBSMST) and to format the output.
 Prior data selection parameters are shown in the Report History Dashboard under the selection screen.